pantheonscience/pantheonscience.github.io/e4s.md

 - **The E4S Project** simplifies the deployment of complex HPC software by creating pre-built binaries of packages that may be installed natively using an E4S build cache, or through a container-based software stack.
 Containerized deployments may use either full-featured or base E4S containers that may be customized and can use the E4S build cache.
 E4S uses the Spack package manager for software delivery.

-## Requirements
+## Workflows

+This is the approved set of workflows for the E4S collaboration project.
+The links below provide detailed information and instructions for each workflow, as well as repository and commit ID's.

 - The workflows in this project are designed to only run on the [Summit](https://www.olcf.ornl.gov/olcf-resources/compute-systems/summit) supercomputer at Oak Ridge National Laboratory.
 - Running these workflows requires an account on Summit.
 Apply for one [here](https://www.olcf.ornl.gov/for-users/documents-forms/olcf-account-application/).

-## Workflows

-This is the approved set of workflows for the E4S collaboration project.
-The links below provide detailed information and instructions for each workflow, as well as repository and commit ID's.

 |          |   |
 |----------|---|